22 Apr 2025

 Covariates in MARSS models

-This is a state-space model that allows you to have the covariate affects process error and affect observation errors.
+This is a state-space model that allows you to have the covariate affect process error and affect observation error.

 \[\mathbf{x}_t = \mathbf{B} \mathbf{x}_{t-1} + \mathbf{u} +\mathbf{C} \mathbf{c}_t + \mathbf{w}_t\] \[\mathbf{y}_t = \mathbf{Z} \mathbf{x}_{t} + \mathbf{a} + \mathbf{D} \mathbf{d}_t + \mathbf{v}_t\]